Heart-Shaped Box: Release

 "Heart-Shaped Box" was released as In Utero's first commercial single on August 30, 1993, on CD, cassette tape, and 7-inch, and 12-inch vinyl record formats.
-The single was released in Europe only and peaked at number five on the UK Singles Chart.
+The single was released in Europe only and peaked at number five on the UK Singles Chart, making it their highest-charting song there.
 All copies of the single featured the Grohl-composed "Marigold" as a B-side, while 12-inch vinyl and CD editions also included the In Utero track, "Milk It".

 In the United States, DGC sent promo copies of the song to American college, modern rock, and album-oriented rock radio stations in early September.
 The label did not actively court Top 40 radio, with Geffen Records' head of marketing explaining that "Nirvana didn't sell nearly 5 million [records] because of a hit single.
 They sold that many albums because of who they are".
+DGC employee Mark Kates stated that "Generally we don't release commercial singles because we feel it cannibalises album sales" with fellow employee Jim Merlis adding that "European singles are released because overseas there's a whole singles market".
 However, the single was available in the US in limited numbers as an import release.

 "Heart-Shaped Box" entered the Billboard Modern Rock Tracks chart at number seven, and eventually peaked at number one on the chart.
 The song also reached number four on the Mainstream Rock Tracks chart.
+Music & Media reported in November, 1993, that the song had been well received on Italian contemporary hit radio station RTL 102.5.
+In Israel, it was voted in at number 27 on the IBA's "Voice of Israel" singles chart in September 1993.
+It was also voted in at number 13 on Poland's LP3 chart in 1993.